Membrizard/PyVaporation/README.md

 # Installation

 to install:

  -pip install pyvaporation

 # Code examples

 # Hints for general usage

+* Pre-configured default membranes are located in ./tests/default_membranes
-* to run automated tests for all the modules:
+* To run automated tests for all the modules:

    python -m pytest -sv tests/